saadidrees/dataset_covid_19_symptoms/README.md

 The original dataset has been taken from https://github.com/beoutbreakprepared

-The dataset was cleaned to pull records of patients with symptom data.
-Whether the patient exhibited one of the symptoms is shown as a binary value.
-This should help data scientists to play around with symptoms data.
+The original dataset was cleaned to pull records of patients with symptom data.